ctaphal/scentQuest/README.md

 # ScentQUEST
 Site to explore the molecules in the Principle Odor Map and Structure Map in an interactive, visual way!

-Explore at this link: https://ctaphal.github.io/scentQuest/

 *NOTE: refreshing the page is currently not supported.
-Please return to this original link above if you refresh and receive an error message.*
+Please return to this original link if you refresh and receive an error message.*

+**Explore at this link: https://ctaphal.github.io/scentQuest/**

 ## Functionality
 ### Zoom-in on map areas to explore the structures of molecules in that part of the map: